18F/handbook/docs/how-we-work/tools/mandrill.md

 title: Mandrill
 ---

-Mandrill is the transactional email service that we use at 18F.
+Mandrill is the transactional email service that we use at CivicActions.
 Note that the service is part of [MailChimp](../mailchimp/), which we also use.

 ## User setup